number731/JSReader/README.md

 # jsreader

 A powerful Go-based tool that analyzes JavaScript files to discover endpoints, API URLs, tokens, and other sensitive information that might be exposed in client-side code.
+Special thanks for Timoria and RIGOLIT.

 ## Features